0xevvi/evvi/content/About.md

-I'm Evvi, a Tamil researcher, entrepreneur and programmer.
+I'm Evvi, a Tamil Researcher, Journalist, Entrepreneur and Programmer.

 **Every stripe on the tiger is unique—a living testament to the power of individuality, just as I am.**
 ![[ascii-tgr.png]]